ORTools4MTEX/ORTools/README.md

   - variantId    - list with specific variant Ids to plot
   - halfwidth    - halfwidth for ODF calculation
   - points       - number of points to be written into the VPSC file
-  - import       - (optional path) & name of VPSC file to transform
+  - import       - (optional path) & name of the input VPSC file to transform
-  - export       - (optional path) & name of transformed VPSC file to save
+  - export       - (optional path) & name of the output transformed VPSC file

 <p align="center">
   <img src="./doc/images/plotPODF_transformation.png" alt="Plot example from plotPODF_transformation" width="1000"/>